MarijnR/portfolio/readme.md

 # Do you want to see my work?
-Just clone this repository an open index.html
+Just clone this repository and open index.html